BeckmannundPartnerCONSULT/DocumentationTree/other_versions/htmltoTXTforLua/readme_htmltoTXTforLua.txt

---This is the respositorty for scripts to convert html sites to text files with luacom and word
+--This is the respositorty for scripts to convert html downloaded by curl sites to text files with luacom and word

 1. htmltoTXTforLua_Windows.lua